Naida1710/HDesign/README.md

 ## Features

-### Existing Features

-- __Navigation Bar__
++ **Navigation Bar**

-  - Featured on all pages, the full responsive navigation bar includes links to Logo, Home page, About Us page, Services page, Gallery page, Cake page and Contact page.
+  + Featured on all pages, the full responsive navigation bar includes links to Logo, Home page, About Us page, Services page, Gallery page, Cake page and Contact page.
-  - This section will allow the user to easily navigate from page to page across all devices.
+  + This section will allow the user to easily navigate from page to page across all devices.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __Home page__
++ **Home page**

   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
   - This section introduces the user to Hedona Design with an eye catching hero image and cover text  to grab their attention.